John Shelton Curtiss: Career

 After receiving his Ph.D. in 1939, Curtiss was hired by President Franklin D. Roosevelt to be an archivist at his library at Hyde Park.
 Among Curtiss' responsibilities there was to oversee FDRs ship model collection.

 After World War II began, Curtiss was called to Washington, D.C. along with other Slavic experts to do classified work in the Research and Analysis Branch of the Office of Strategic Services (OSS).
 After finishing his wartime work in 1945, he joined the history department at Duke University where he remained for the rest of his career.
 From 1946 to 1948, he was also a fellow of the Russian Institute at Columbia.
 In 1954 he received a Guggenheim Fellowship in Russian history.
 In 1966 he was designated James B. Duke Professor of history.

 His work on debunking the Protocols

-During World War II, in 1941 and 1942, while Jews were being, or about to be, exterminated by the Nazis in Europe, Curtiss published his 118-page monograph denying the truth and authenticity of the so-called Protocols of the Elders of Zion.
-It is to be noted that this was accomplished years before Norman Cohn had published his work on the subject, Warrant for Genocide (1967).
-This work was endorsed by thirteen American historians, as attested to in the work's Foreword.
+During World War II, in 1941 and 1942, while Jews were being, or about to be, exterminated by the Nazis in Europe, Curtiss published his 118-page monograph denying the truth and authenticity of the so-called Protocols of the Elders of Zion, years before Norman Cohn published his work on the subject, Warrant for Genocide (1967).
+Curtiss's work was endorsed by thirteen American historians, as attested to in the work's Foreword.
 The book concluded that the Protocols of Zion are, "beyond doubt," a "rank and pernicious forgery."